marcetorterolo/curso-angular9/README.md

 # Angular9 Course - 0.
-Basic Components
+Basics Components
+Introduction to angular.

+Handling of basic components, such as:
+- what is a 'component'?
+- string interpolation
+- property binding
+- event binding
+- two-way binding
+- ngIf, ngIfElse
+- use of styles dinamically
+- ngClass
+- ngFor

+___

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.